All About Stem Cell Treatment

 In particular, embryonic stem cells and induced pluripotent stem cells have the ability to differentiate into all kinds of cells, hence the name "pluripotent."

-Because stem cells play an important role in tissue regeneration and repair of damaged organs, they have recently gained traction in the field of regenerative medicine.
-For example, researchers are using stem cells to treat a variety of conditions, including heart disease, brain disease, spinal cord injury, and diabetes.
-There is also active research into artificial tissues to replace damaged tissues or organs.
-For example, methods for transplanting artificially created skin or cartilage are currently being developed.
+For example, stem cells are being used to treat a variety of conditions, including heart disease, brain disease, spinal cord injury, diabetes, and more.
+There is also a lot of research into artificial tissues to replace damaged tissues or organs.
+For example, methods are currently being developed to implant artificially created skin, cartilage, and more.

 What is stem cell therapy?